 To learn more about our rotation directors and faculty please click here.

 One of the best things about the MassGeneral Hospital for Children Pediatric Residency is the people!

 Each year, the residency program gets together for multiple exciting social activities, taking advantage of the incredible city of Boston around us as well as the beautiful New England countryside that surrounds the city on three sides.

-Specifically, we have a regularly scheduled happy hour, which in the early 2000’s was lovingly entitled “Phatty Liver Rounds”—and the name has stuck!
-Some of our most recent activities have included apple picking and wine tasting at Nashoba Valley Winery and Orchard, drinks and appetizers at resident homes, bowling at Sacco’s with gourmet brick oven pizza, and tea parties at the program director’s house.
+Specifically, we have official activities hosted by our Wellness Committee throughout the year, most recently including peach and apple picking, wine tasting at Nashoba Valley Winery, drinks and appetizers at resident homes, picnics on the Charles River, bowling at Sacco’s with gourmet brick oven pizza, hiking on Mt.
+Wachusett, social gatherings at the program director’s house, and many more.
+And there are plenty of unofficial resident-initiated activities throughout the year because we just like to hang out with each other outside of the hospital!
 We have so much fun together and we can’t wait to share it all with you!

 Here are some quotes from current residents when they were asked about the Resident and Community life at MGHfC:

-“After my first day of intern orientation, my first thought was: wow, this decision was the best I've ever made.” –A MGHfC Intern
+“After my first day of intern orientation, my first thought was: wow, this decision was the best I've ever made.” –An MGHfC Intern